 Please help Alex get a life-saving stem cell transplant to stop his Multiple Sclerosis!
-We are planning to travel to Israel in August to receive this miracle treatment at Shaare Zedek hospital in Jerusalem.
+We are planning to travel to Israel to receive this miracle treatment at Shaare Zedek hospital in Jerusalem.
 We need your support to make it a reality!

 It was a day like any other when Alex realized his parking meter was about to run out and he needed to run to pay it in time.
 Only this time, as he tried to run, his legs wouldn't cooperate.
 We realized that something was definitely wrong, and made an appointment with his doctor.
 After several MRI's, the diagnosis was unfortunately clear - Alex had Multiple Sclerosis.